artyomwhite/TestAssignment_Java/README.md

 2. Navigate to the project directory.
 3. Run the application using your preferred IDE or build tool.
 4. Access the API endpoints using a tool like Postman or a web browser.

-## Contributing
-Contributions to this repository are welcome.
-Feel free to submit pull requests for bug fixes, enhancements, or new features.

-## License
-This project is licensed under the [insert appropriate license here].
-See the LICENSE file for details.

-## Contact
-For any inquiries or issues, please open an issue in the repository, and we'll be happy to assist you.

-Thank you for using our Spring Boot RESTful API for User Management!
-We hope you find it useful and reliable for your projects.